-I may be a city girl but I love any opportunity to disconnect.
-So on a whim, we decided to go camping in the Hudson Valley.
+I may be a city girl, but I love any opportunity to disconnect.
+So, we decided to go camping in the Hudson Valley on a whim.

-We had no idea what to expect but the weather forecast was good and we only have a few glorious weeks of summer left so we decided to take the plunge and go on a camping adventure.
+We had no idea what to expect, but the weather forecast was good, and we only had a few glorious weeks of summer left, so we decided to take the plunge and go on a camping adventure.

 Last weekend we booked a site at Mills Norrie.
-It is something we wanted to do for some time but the weather this past summer has not been in our favor.
+We have wanted to do it for some time, but the weather this past summer has not been in our favor.

 The Ultimate Weekend Guide to Camping in the Hudson Valley

-I've talked about how I am a weekend warrior so I am always looking for trips that can be done in a weekend.
+I've talked about how I am a weekend warrior, so I am always looking for trips that can be done on the weekend.
 I have to say I think we really nailed it this time.
 We fit in so much in so little time and at no point felt tired or overwhelmed.
-As I am writing this I am already thinking about our next weekend getaway.
+I am already thinking about our next weekend getaway as I am writing this.

 Why Go Camping?

-As a city girl, the idea of disconnecting and being off the grid is amazing.
+As a city girl, the idea of disconnecting and being off the grid is fantastic.

-Unfortunately (or fortunately) I wasn't completely off the grid however it really did feel like it.
+Unfortunately (or fortunately), I wasn't entirely off the grid; however, it really did feel like it.
 We talked, we laughed, we listened to 90s hip hop.

 It really is a great way to connect without the outside distraction of everyday life.
-Not to get all mushy but every time we go camping we come back with a better appreciation of each other.
-It really does bring us together.
+Not to get all mushy, but every time we go camping, we come back with a better appreciation of each other, which really does bring us together.

 But enough with all the mush.
-Let's talk what we did.
+Let's talk about what we did.

 Did you know you can go glamping on the beach right in NYC?
 Check out our guide to Camp Rockaway.